-Up to 15 million people worldwide do not have a nationality.
-They do not belong to any country and are not recognised as a citizen by any state.
+Up to 15 million people worldwide have no nationality.
+They are not recognised as citizens by any state.

 What Causes Statelessness?